Recently updated on August 22nd, 2023 at 07:02 pm

 When a buyer backs out of a contract, home sellers have to relist their homes and seek another buyer, delaying any plans they may have for disposing of their property quickly.
 However, with a cash offer buyer, there are no financing-related contingencies.
 Once an inspection or any other contingencies are satisfied, the closing can occur in as few as seven days.

-As-is buyers are typically investors (along with iBuyers) and won’t require a home inspection.
+As-is cash offer buyers are typically investors (along with iBuyers) and won’t require a home inspection.
 A cash buyer can make an offer on your home within 24 hours, and close within seven days as long as there are no title issues to resolve.
 It’s worth noting that a traditional mortgage-backed home sale requires about 30-45 days to close.

-There are advantages for buyers who pay cash, too.
+There are advantages for cash offer buyers too.

 Buying with cash means no monthly mortgage payments or mortgage insurance.
-You have instant equity, which, in a seller’s market, is a great way to grow your investment.
+You have instant equity, which, in a seller’s real estate market, is a great way to grow your investment.

-Markets change and fluctuate, but a cash buyer retains 100% equity in their home regardless of the state of the market.
+Real estate markets change and fluctuate, but a cash offer buyer retains 100% equity in their home regardless of the state of the market.

 Cash offer buyers have no restrictions on transferring title due to loans, either.We can buy your house in 7 days.
 Get your fair cash offer here.

 4) Advantages of Selling As-Is

 There are several advantages to selling your home as-is such as a faster closing, no real estate commission, and few closing costs.

-If you’re working with an individual investor, you can still work with an agent and possibly negotiate something lower than the standard commission, split it with the buying agent (if there is one), or settle on a paid fee.
+If you’re working with an individual investor, you can still work with a real estate agent and possibly negotiate something lower than the standard commission, split it with the buying agent (if there is one), or settle on a paid fee.

-However, most of the real estate investment (equity purchase) companies who buy homes as-is don’t use agents and work directly with the seller.
+However, most of the real estate investment (equity purchase) companies who buy homes as-is don’t use real estate agents and work directly with the seller.

 Selling your home as-is enables you to complete the sale quickly without having to spend money on home repairs you either can’t afford or don’t have the time and energy to do yourself.